 - Pain in the elbow or forearm

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
 A diagnosis can usually be made based on your symptoms.

-- A splint, brace, or padding to keep your elbow straight and relieve pressure
+- A splint, brace, or padding to keep the elbow straight and ease pressure

-- Exercises and therapy to help maintain strength, range of motion, and flexibility
+- Exercises and therapy to help with strength, range of motion, and flexibility

 - Cubital tunnel release—increases the size of the tunnel the nerve passes through

-- Ulnar nerve anterior transportation—moves the nerve to a different position
+- Ulnar nerve anterior transportation—moves the nerve to another place

 - Medial epicondylectomy—removes part of the bony ridge that catches the nerve as it moves across the elbow joint